julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 Other demos may exist from time to time, to test new capabilities.
-Presently this includes DemoMOS.
+Presently this includes DemoMOS, for "beta" testing.

+<h3>Performance</h3>
+Because one FreeRTOS task may block another, and because MOS is non-reentrant (see below), FreeRTOS / MOS provides a "soft" real-time solution (rather than a "hard" one.)
+A "soft" solution is one in which the response time is not guaranteed, and may lag real time by a period (for now we might assume in the order of a milli-second, though some tests are needed to provide actual measurement data).

 <h2>Build</h2>
-To build the demos, and your own application programs, you will need to install the Zilog II eZ80Acclaim! toolkit on your PC-host development machine.
+To build the demos, and to develop your own application programs, you will need to install the Zilog II eZ80Acclaim! toolkit on your PC-host development machine.
 In addition to the GUI, compiler, assembler and linker tools, this provides header and library files used by FreeRTOS for Agon.
 <p>

-The port has been developed using using ZDS II - eZ80Acclaim!
+The FreeRTOS port has been developed using using ZDS II - eZ80Acclaim!
 5.3.5 (Build 23020901) with Compiler Version 3.4 (19101101).
-Other recent versions of these tools should be okay; though the state of compiler maintenance may result in errors different to those encountered and worked around.
+Other recent versions of these tools should be okay; though the state of tool maintenance may result in errors different to those encountered and worked around.

 <h3>hex2bin</h3>
 The output from successful compilation will be a ".hex" file.
 This needs to be